NiffyArikemi22/Lita-Capstone-Project-2--Customer-Segmentation-for-a-Subscription-Service/README.md

 between 1 and 6
 ```

-(Question 4) calculate the average subscription duration for all customers
+4. calculate the average subscription duration for all customers

 ```Select Count(CustomerID)
 AS All_customers, AVG(DateDiff(Day,SubscriptionStart, SubscriptionEnd))